Amy Carlson, the 45-year-old "Mother God" of the Love Has Won cult, had been dead for at least four weeks before police

-The leader of the so-called Love Has Won cult, Amy “Mother God” Carlson, claims the group is not a cult but rather a religion.
+The leader of the so-called Love Has Won cult, Amy “Mother God” Carlson, claimed the group is not a cult but rather a religion.
 The U.S. Internal Revenue Service confirmed as much by deeming the group tax-exempt.
 The cult makes money by selling vitamin supplements and supposed colloidal silver and gold therapeutics.

-The organization has reportedly posted a number of impassioned videos during their stay in Kauai.
+The organization posted a number of impassioned videos during their stay in Kauai.
 In one video, the leader and supposed goddess-incarnate Carlson went into a profanity-laden tirade about her divinity.

 In another video, two members are shown mocking the COVID-19 quarantine restrictions implemented by the state government for newly-arrived visitors and giving the finger to the camera.
-Hawaii reported two new coronavirus-related deaths in addition to 66 new cases statewide just this week.
+The week of the protests, Hawaii reported two new coronavirus-related deaths in addition to 66 new cases statewide.

-Members of Love Has Won have also expressed disdain after being confronted by locals about their practices.
+Members of Love Has Won also expressed disdain after being confronted by locals about their practices.
 One of the cult members engaged in a shouting match with protesters from the second floor of the rental home before running back inside crying.

 Another member named Robert Begley posted the following rant about the protests on the group’s social media: